 - a baccalaureate degree from an accredited college/university in the United States. - completion of specific course requirements (prerequisites). - an overall grade point average (GPA) of 3.0 on a 4.0 scale.
 Candidates seeking admission to the Physician Assistant Program must have a minimum overall 3.20 GPA. - competitive scores on the Graduate Record Examination.
-The GRE is not required for admission to the PhysicianAssistant Program. - a completed application submitted on or before the published deadline for receipt of applications.
+The GRE is not required for admission to the PhysicianAssistant Program or the Orthotics and Prosthetics Program. - a completed application submitted on or before the published deadline for receipt of applications.